Superior Gluteal Artery Perforator Flap Reconstruction

 How long will it take to recover from SGAP or DIEP flap reconstruction?

-Patients typically spend three to five nights in the hospital after SGAP or DIEP flap reconstruction.
+Patients typically spend three to four nights in the hospital after SGAP or DIEP flap reconstruction.
 Patients are usually encouraged to get out of bed and begin walking within one to two days.
-Increasing activity is encouraged and patients generally resume most normal activities by four to six weeks after surgery.
+Increasing activity is encouraged, and patients generally resume most normal activities by four to six weeks after surgery.

 Will I have a scar from my SGAP of DIEP flap reconstruction?

 With an SGAP flap, you will have a scar near the top of your buttock that can usually be concealed underneath underwear or a bikini bottom.
-DIEP flap incisions are also planned with underwear or bathing suit preferences in mind, as much as possible.
+DIEP flap incisions are also planned with underwear or bathing suit preferences in mind.

 Contact Us Today

-For more information about reconstructing one or both breasts with your own tissue or with current implant options after cancer treatment or following prophylactic mastectomies, request a consultation with Dr. Orringer and Dr. Sullivan today.
+For more information about reconstructing one or both breasts with your own tissue or with current implant options after cancer treatment or following prophylactic mastectomies, or for revision of your breast reconstruction, request a consultation with Dr. Orringer today.